rillig/sffs/doc/design.md

    ...
 ~~~

+The root directory has itself as the parent.

+The directories form a tree, that is, there are no loops.

-The object of the directory entry may refer to a regular file or to another directory.
+The object of each directory entry may refer to a regular file or to another directory.

 In a freshly allocated directory block, all names and objects point to 0.